 Chose an overdraft current account that works with the way you spend and you'll have an economical and convenient means of temporarily extending the credit you have available.
 However, use an overdraft account that doesn't work and it could cost you dearly.

 There are a huge number of bank accounts with overdrafts on the market and they do all tend to operate slightly differently.
 However, all are based on the principle of extending the amount of money you can access beyond the sum you currently have in credit.

 How much can I borrow?

-When you apply for an overdraft facility your current account provider will set an agreed overdraft limit, this is the maximum amount you are entitled to borrow.
+When you apply for an overdraft facility your current account provider will set an agreed limit, this is the maximum amount you are entitled to borrow.